When somebody says, “I'm going backpacking,” and you reply, “where are you going?” Pakistan is not what you expect to hear.

 1. The Diverse Cultures of Pakistan

-There are hundreds of culturally unique communities across Pakistan, following an array of different faiths, participating in distinct social practices, and speaking a considerable number of different languages.
+Hundreds of culturally unique communities across Pakistan follow various faiths, participate in different social practices, and speak many different languages.

 Pakistan is perhaps one of the most multi-ethnic countries on the planet, with the average person able to speak three or more languages.

-English-speaking visitors should not find themselves afraid, as many in Pakistan speak excellent English – a mark left by the compulsory introduction of English in schools during the rule of the British Raj.
+English-speaking visitors should not be afraid, as many in Pakistan speak excellent English – a mark left by the compulsory introduction of English in schools during the rule of the British Raj.

 2. The Gargantuan Mountains and Enormous Glaciers